ChalkandFeather/Javascript-Kata/README.md

     If either of the characters is not a letter, return -1 If both characters are the same case, return 1
     If both characters are letters, but not the same case, return 0

+    Training Day - CODEACADEMY Ex.

+    As a seasoned althlete one of your favourite activities is running marathons.
+You use a service called Training Days that sends you a message for the event you signed up for and the days you have leftto train.
+    Since you also code, Training Days has asked you to help them solve a problem: The prog currently uses the worng scope for ti's variables.
+They know this can be troublesome as their service evolves.
+In this project you will make Training Days more more maintainbale and less error prone by fixing variable scopes.